RogerParkinson/MultiModuleLog/README.md

 ## Why another logging library?

 It is true there are several others out there.
-I really liked Arduino-logging-library for its format strings and merging arguments and I grabbed that code for this.
+I really liked Arduino-logging-library for its format strings and merging arguments and I grabbed that code for this (see credit below).

 But none of them (that I found) support multiple loggers.
 This makes sense, most Arduino projects are too small to need them.
-But the ones I write tend to have lots of objects and when you have more than 10 you want to be able turn off sections of the logging based on the class or module or similar while leaving the other logging on.
+But the ones I write tend to have lots of objects and when you have more than 10 files you want to be able turn off sections of the logging based on the class or module or similar while leaving the other logging on.

 That's what this does.
 You create a logger for, say, a class and use that to log everything for that class.
 When you no longer need logging for that class you set its logging to a lower level and keep any other loggers untouched.